plotly/documentation/_posts/python/README.md

       plotly.__version__
       ```

+6. Best Practices:
+  - <b>Now we have an awesome navigation bar on the left side of our tutorial pages.</b> The navigation bar displays the headers you add to your notebook so add a header for each example and try to make headers as informative and concise as possible.
+  - Order examples from basic -> advanced.
+  - Try and write all of the code for a given example in a *single* ipython notebook cell.
+This makes it easier for users to use the `copy to clipboard` button that appears on the codeblocks and easily/quickly reproduce each example.

-6. The last content cell of your notebook should be a markdown cell with:
+7. The last content cell of your notebook should be a markdown cell with:

     ```
     ## Reference